Detektive-one/blockchain-chatbot/README.md

        bash

        cd blockchain-chatbot

+    3. Install the necessary dependencies:

-- install necessary libraries for python and js [ web3, ganache, flask, flask_login, anthropic , CORS]
+       pip install -r requirements.txtv ([ web3, ganache, flask, flask_login, anthropic , CORS])

+# Usage
+Run the project:

     - run ganache cli [ this will start a new blockchain ]

     - open remix IDE, connect to ganache provider, deploy the contract

     - add the contract address and ABI to the app.py file and contract.js file

-- run the python server [ python app.py on cmd ]
+    - run the python server
+      (python app.py)

+Access the application:

+    Open a web browser and go to "http://localhost:3000"

 - voila we are done. enjoy the chatbot. for any issues with responses, hard refresh the interface.

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.